 The Man and the Cigar

-Thanks for letting me post this picture and hope you enjoyed your visit to the park on that oddly nice day in Dublin to sample that fine tobacco.
-Another joy of living in Ireland is that they don’t have the ban on Cuban cigars that the US has.
+Thanks for letting me post this picture and hope you enjoyed your visit to the park on that oddly nice day to sample that fine tobacco.
+Another joy of living in Europe is that they don’t have the ban on Cuban cigars that the US has.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.